dwief-usgs/xstrm/README.rst

 ---------------
 Install the package

-Soon users will be able to pip install from main branch
+Soon users will be able to pip install from main branch using the below command.
+Users can install working branches by adding @branch_name
 * pip install git+https://github.com/dwief-usgs/xstrm.git

-All of the examples below will run as is assuming the file, 'test_local_data.csv', is locally accessible in a folder named 'tests' under the working directory.
+All of the examples below will run as-is assuming the file, 'tests/test_local_data.csv', is locally accessible in a folder named 'tests' under the working directory.
 These data coorespond to the test network depicted in the file 'diagram_of_test_data.jpg'.
 These data contain network to/from nodes alongside local data and expected data and therefore 'drop_cols' parameter is required to help remove unneeded information.

 **Example 1**  Using the network calculator command line tool.
+The network calculator is intended to simplify use of xstrm methods.
+The calculator has been tested in Linux command line and anaconda prompt on Windows.

 .. code-block::